oss-review-toolkit/ort/website/docs/tools/scanner.md

 This tool wraps underlying license / copyright scanners with a common API so all supported scanners can be used in the same way to easily run them and compare their results.
-If passed an ORT result file with an analyzer result (`-i`), the *scanner* will automatically download the sources of the dependencies via the *downloader* and scan them afterwards.
+If passed an ORT result file with an analyzer result (`-i`), the *scanner* will automatically download the sources of the dependencies via the *downloader* and scan them afterward.

 We recommend to use ORT with any of the following scanners as their integrations have been thoroughly tested (in alphabetical order):